kdeldycke/awesome-engineering-team-management/README.md

 * [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.
 * [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - `If you have one team where the magic is flourishing, don’t kill it.
 Feed it, grow it, and let it be a source of further strong teams.
 No rushing.`
+* [Developer Tropes: "Google does it"](https://tomaytotomato.com/developer-tropes/) - `The take home from this would be that managers and other leaders should be like ecologists; who measure, observe and nurture their ecosystems.
+Doing so will help build a unique workplace that will yield great results.`

 ## Roles